Sitecore-Hackathon/2024-Guppy-Code-Crew/README.md

 ### How To Use
 You can access the powershell script "Generate GraphQL Query" for any item in the content or media tree by right-clicking on a content item.

 ![Access PowerShell Script](docs/images/screenshot1.png?raw=true "Access PowerShell Script")

 Once the script runs for all items you'll be able to access an Item Query that you can then copy and paste into the Playground IDE

 ![Copy Item Query](docs/images/screenshot2.png?raw=true "Copy Item Query")

 For items in the content tree that have a layout, you can access the Layout Query that you can then copy and paste into the Playground IDE

 ![Copy Layout Query](docs/images/screenshot3.png?raw=true "Copy Layout Query")

-Include screenshots where necessary.
-You can add images to the `./images` folder and then link to them from your documentation:

 ![Hackathon Logo](docs/images/hackathon.png?raw=true "Hackathon Logo")